A Gorgeous Walking Shoe - You Must See These Mexican Huaraches for Men and Women

 After four years living in Mexico, imagine my surprise to find myself whipping my head around to take a second look at some huaraches at an upscale market in Denver’s hip RINO district during the holidays.

 After four years in Mexico, I’ve seen a lot of huaraches.
 The traditional Mexican sandals are sold in stores and street stalls all over Mexico and are popular online in the United States.
-They are so deeply embedded in Mexican culture that the Denver Art Museum had a glass-encased exhibition of them at a recent art show featuring contemporary artists from Guadalajara.
+The shoes are so deeply embedded in Mexican culture that the Denver Art Museum had a glass-encased exhibition of them at a recent art show featuring contemporary artists from Guadalajara.

 Some of these huaraches on-line and in Mexican shops are cute, however they always lacked the buttery softness you look for in a fine leather shoe.
 The leather always looked roughly-hewn and hard to break in.